4.1.9 Satsop River Bridge N5 (Pile Trestle)

 I have made several assumptions based on the photographs above for my model.

-1. The bridge is front and center in the Satsop River Section and will be built of dimensioned wood.
-I will be using the SP standard drawing for engineering but UP common standard timber dimensions for materials. .
+1. The bridge is front and center in the Satsop River Section and will be built of dimension wood.
+I will be using the SP standard drawing for engineering and materials.

-2. The piles used to build the bents will be the same diameter as the width of the top cap when possible.
-The piles will be creosoted at the base, with additonal creosote along its length depending on the age of the structure.
+2. The piles will be field cut timber close to (but not necessarily) the common standard dimension.
+The piles will be field creosoted at the base, with additional creosote along its length depending on the age of the structure.

 3. The bents will be of the same height but appear to be different heights to accommodate the unevenness of the terrain on the Satsop River Bridge Section.